vuejs/eslint-plugin-vue/docs/rules/index.md

 ## Deprecated

-- :warning: We're going to remove deprecated rules in the next major release.
+- :no_entry_sign: We're going to remove deprecated rules in the next major release.
 Please migrate to successor/new rules.
 - :innocent: We don't fix bugs which are in deprecated rules since we don't have enough resources.

 | Rule ID | Replaced by |